 So, some of you had picked up on the connection to the arts, and many picked up on music.
 Lever was obviously a keen art collector and wanted to share his collection with his workers, hence the creation of the art gallery in Port Sunlight.
 In his model village, Wikipedia says he ‘encouraged recreation and organizations which promoted art, literature, science or music’.
 So there was not a special connection to music that I know of from my research.
 I didn’t find any information on him playing an instrument or involvement in an orchestra, but music seemed to be an area he considered to be of value.

 The model village that housed Viscount Leverhulme’s workers was in such contrast to the conditions that many factory workers lived in around that time that he was considered to be an altruistic industrialist.

 Leverhulme claimed that Port Sunlight was an exercise in profit sharing, but rather than share profits directly, he invested them in the village.

-His aims were “to socialise and Christianise business relations and get back to that close family brotherhood that existed in the good old days of hard labour.”
+“To socialise and Christianise business relations and get back to that close family brotherhood that existed in the good old days of hard labour.”